-- The Elevation Alert or Height of Instrument (H.I.) function prevents incorrect work caused by movement or settling of the tripod that would cause the laser to level at a lower height. - The Elevation Alert function becomes active and monitors the movement of the laser 30 second after the Rugby has completely levelled and the head of the laser starts rotating. - The Elevation Alert monitors the laser.
-If disturbed, both the X-axis LED and Y-axis LED flash and the Rugby beeps rapidly. - To stop the alert turn Rugby off and on again.
+Elevation Alert (H.I.)
+Function Description of the • The Elevation Alert or Height of Instrument (H.I.) function prevents incorrect work Elevation Alert caused by movement or settling of the tripod that would cause the laser to level at function a lower height.
+The Elevation Alert function becomes active and monitors the movement of the laser 30 second after the Rugby has completely levelled and the head of the laser starts rotating. • The Elevation Alert monitors the laser.
+If disturbed, both the X-axis LED and Y-axis LED flash and the Rugby beeps rapidly. • To stop the alert turn Rugby off and on again.
 Check the height of the laser before beginning to work again.

-The Elevation Alert function turns on automatically every time the Rugby is turned on.
+The Elevation Alert function turns on automatically every time the Rugby is (P turned on.
+Disable or enable